-As of January 3rd 2024 (March 2023, 69,319) 69,632 Ukrainian nationals have been registered in Central Register of residents in Austria since March 2022.
-The difference between the numbers of Ukrainian nationals registered in the Central Register of residents and the number of ID cards issued has many reasons: some ID cards are issued to non-Ukrainian nationals (e.g. married partners), some were on short term visits to Ukraine at the time and some moved back or to other countries for indefinite time without de-registering.
-This number is purged of potential mistakes / double registrations, , e.g. if names were entered incorrectly.
+The difference between the number of Ukrainian nationals registered in the Central Register of residents and the number of ID cards issued has many reasons: some ID cards are issued to non-Ukrainian nationals (e.g. married partners), some were on short term visits to Ukraine at the time and some moved back or to other countries for indefinite time without de-registering.
+This number is purged of potential mistakes / double registrations, e.g. if names were entered incorrectly.
 After the process of sending out the new ID cards at the start of 2024, it is to be expected that the number of ID cards issued will be closer to the number of persons registered in the Central Register of residents.
-As of December 29th 2023 (March 2023 53,223) 40,701 displaced Ukrainians receive Basic care.

-In 2023, 130 Ukrainian nationals applied for asylum in Austria (as opposed to 628 in 2022 and 91 in 2021) (see Access to asylum).
+In 2024, 158 Ukrainian nationals applied for asylum in Austria (as opposed to 130 in 2023 and 628 in 2022) (see Access to asylum).